 Complete applications consist of a single PDF file containing:

-- Cover letter addressing the qualifications listed above
+- Cover letter addressing qualifications listed above;

-- Current curriculum vita
+- Current curriculum vita;

-- Two-page statement of research accomplishments, interests and future plans
+- Two-page statement of research accomplishments, interests and future plans;

-View position announcement here
+View full ad announcement here